sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

     - Smoke testing
 6. DevOps teams use Continuous Integration
 7. DevOps teams use Application Release Automation
-8. DevOps teams use a decentralized version control system
+8. DevOps teams use a git-based version control system
 9. DevOps teams use automated monitoring

 ## Coherent set of actions